 Besides having a long shelf life they are sweet and have a wonderful texture.
-I especially like carrots rolled cut and braised as in this recipe.
+I especially like them rolled cut and braised as in this recipe.

 My husband gave me a good idea because he also loves carrots.
 He said to maybe tape the word carrot on the inside of the freezer door where I stock the frozen vegetables.